fossabot/everpl/docs/source/api/handling_errors.rst

 This error can be thrown on all requests.
 It may indicate that:

-- a request method like GET, POST, PUT and so own is not supported for this resouse (URL, endpoint).
+- a request method like GET, POST, PUT and so own is not supported for this resource (URL, endpoint).

 This error indicates some issue with the client-side code and should be fixed by client's developer.
-For the full list of available resourses and corresponding HTTP methods, please take a look in :doc:`./rest_api` page of documentation.
+For the full list of available resources and corresponding HTTP methods, please take a look in :doc:`./rest_api` page of documentation.

 .. _error_1005:

-Error 1005: Resourse not found
+Error 1005: Resource not found
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This error can be thrown on all requests.
 It may indicate that:

-- the specified resourse was deleted, moved or was not existing at all.
+- the specified resource was deleted, moved or was not existing at all.

 In case of this error please double-check the specified URL.
 For example, you can have a spelling error, an extra slash symbol or a missing one.
-If you are sure that the specified URL is valid, than it means that the corresponding resourse or object was deleted.
+If you are sure that the specified URL is valid, than it means that the corresponding resource or object was deleted.
 This is fine.
 Just be ready to that.

-Authorization and authentification
+Authorization and authentication
 -------

 This section is related to the errors in authorization and